slmrsv/beolika/README.md

 # Hi there 👋, My name is Sélim Baouz

+## JAMstack Developer | Web Designer | 3D Artist (Junior)

-## A Creative developer with a passion for architectural visualization and immersive experiences.
+### A Creative developer with a passion for architectural visualization and immersive experiences.

 - 🌱 Based in Asia, I'm a freelance working remotely.
 - ⚡ I'm perfecting my 3D skills with Blender & React Three Js.